 Dana El Kurd is an Assistant Professor at the Doha Institute for Graduate Studies and a researcher in its sister institution the Arab Center for Research and Policy Studies.
 She holds a PhD in Comparative Politics and International Relations, and has focused her work on authoritarian regimes in the Arab world, state-society relations in these countries, and the impact of repression on polarization and social cohesion.
 She has published in peer-reviewed journals such as the Journal of Global Security Studies, Middle East Law and Governance, Siyasat Arabiya (an Arabic peer-reviewed journal), Contemporary Arab Affairs, and Parameters.
 Her recent book titled Polarized and Demobilized: Legacies of Authoritarianism in Palestine is out now with Oxford University Press and Hurst Publishers.

-This Majlis event will be chaired by Dr Anas Iqtait, MEI non-resident scholar and ANU graduate.
+This Majlis event was chaired by Dr Anas Iqtait, MEI non-resident scholar and ANU graduate.